 1. Keep reaching out to prospects

 Sometimes, you have to be selective for the sake of your well-being and the future of your business.
-That said, if a certain prospect doesn't seem to be a good match, it's not the end of the world.
+That said, if a particular prospect isn't a good match, it's not the end of the world.

 2. Entice the prospects with a great offer

-As you keep targeting your prospects and have some of them reach back to you, it's important to entice them with an offer that they wouldn't want to refuse.
+As you keep targeting your prospects and have some of them reach back to you, it's important to entice them with an offer they wouldn't want to refuse.

-This is rather logical, considering that digital marketing projects take time and effort to show true results.
-Still, this doesn't guarantee the business owners that they'll get the work they're paying for.
+This is rather logical, considering digital marketing projects take time and effort to show true results.
+Still, this doesn't guarantee that the business owners will get the work they're paying for.

 3. Focus on the delivery instead of over-promising